 Commerce City constantly works to achieve its comprehensive plan, to build a sustainable community.
 The City believes that local land use planning contributes greatly to the achievement of this goal and the overall quality of life in the city.
-In general, the City supports laws and policies that encourage new residential, commercial and industrial development to occur within municipalities such as our City.
+In general, the City supports laws and policies that encourage new and infill residential, commercial and industrial development within the City.
 Conversely we oppose efforts to restrict municipal authority to annex territory as well as delegation of our land use authority to state agencies or preemption of municipal land use controls, and any restrictions on urban renewal authorities.